HououinKyouma01/ChouMegumiDownload/README.md

 Mushoku Tensei S2|Mushoku Tensei|2
 ```

+---

-## Usage
+## 🎬 Usage: Action!

-Run the script with:
+Fire it up with:

 ```bash
 python chou_megumi_download.py
 ```

-The application will:
+Alternatively, you can download the compiled executable in the "releases" tab

+Sit back and watch as Chou Megumi Download:
-1. Connect to your SFTP server
+1. 🔗 Connects to your SFTP server
-2. Download new episodes
+2. 📥 Downloads fresh episodes
-3. Organize them into the specified directories
+3. 📁 Organizes them into your specified directories
-4. Process subtitles if a `replace.txt` file is present in the series directory
+4. 🗣️ Processes subtitles (if `replace.txt` is present)

+---

-## Advanced Options
+## 🛠️ Advanced Tweaks for Power Users

-### Subtitle Replacement
+### Subtitle Replacement Magic

-Create a `replace.txt` file in the series directory with replacements (like in example below from Hibike!
-Euphonium):
+Create a `replace.txt` in your series folder:

 ```
 Kato|Katou